ulkermu/project-e/README.md

 ## Overview

-Welcome to the repository of our Eteration E-Commerce website.
+Welcome to the repository of our E-Commerce website.
 This platform provides a seamless shopping experience for a variety of products.
 With an intuitive interface, customers can filter products, add them to their basket, and perform searches across the catalog.

 ## Features